sayannath/sayannath/README.md

 ## 🌱 I’m currently learning

-* I am exploring and learning more things in the domain of Deep Learning with [Tensorflow2.0](https://www.tensorflow.org).
+* I am exploring and learning more things in the domain of Deep Learning with [Tensorflow](https://www.tensorflow.org).
 I have some experience with Machine Learning and Deep Learning.
-I am focusing more to d0 end to end projects on Machine Learning and Deep Learning.
+I am focusing more to do end to end projects on Machine Learning and Deep Learning.

 * Engaged in some projects in the domain of Deep Learning,Machine Learning, Backend Developement and Flutter.
 You can find my work [here](https://github.com/sayannath?tab=repositories).